Orthogonal Persistence:

 Today “Durable Execution”.
 Renewed research.

-Me: From my good old HP28 to ORMs to StrongBOX
+Me: From my good old HP28 to ORMs to this vision

 Prelude: Orthogonal Persistence?